 “We like having two POS stations,” Paul says.
 “We can do takeout and delivery easily on one while we’re taking orders on the other.
 And when we get really busy, we can take orders on both.”
 Other administrative tasks became less burdensome as well: “Our system saved us four hours a month in payroll alone,” Paul says.

 With SpeedLine on the frontline, Paul and Kaci found they could breathe easier.
 “We were able to hire a manager,” Paul says, “so we didn’t need to be in the restaurant all the time.
-That was a highlight: I have two young children, and I really want to lead a balance life and be with them as much as possible.”
+That was a highlight: I have two young children, and I really want to lead a balanced life and be with them as much as possible.”

 The Knaysis moved from merely surviving to finding new ways to enhance their business.
 They launched a website that captured the restaurant’s eclectic spirit and gourmet flair.